Atomox/alex-npl-d8/readme.md

 About EY:

- - Alexa, what is EY's Focus?
+ - What is EY's Focus?
  - What acquisitions has EY made in digital?

 HOME PAGE:

  - What does EY Innovation showcase?
 (Hints: showcase)
- - Alexa, how many smart objects will there be by 2020?
+ - How many smart objects will there be by 2020?

+## Working Questions not sent from Jeff:

+- Tell me about NorthPoint's strength and experience.

 ## Alexa Questions from Adobe Version: